75lb/baldrick/README.md

 baldrick
 ========
-Do boring, repetitive work you can't be arsed to do..
+Your own private dogsbody.
+Does the shitty work you can't be arsed to do.

 Example
 -------